-An intervention is the process by which an addict’s family, friends, counselors or professional intervention specialists can show the addict his destructive behaviors in a way that may result in the addict choosing to seek help immediately.
-Our highly-trained specialists can recommend an interventionist in your community.
+An intervention is a process by which an addict’s family, friends, counselors, or professional intervention specialists can show the addict his destructive behaviors in a way that may result in the addict choosing to seek help immediately.
+Our highly trained specialists can recommend an interventionist in your community.

 Medical detoxification safely manages the acute physical symptoms of withdrawal associated with stopping drug use.
 However, medical detoxification is only the first stage of addiction treatment and by itself does little to change long-term drug use.

-If you need an intensive, structured setting with 24-hour care, our residential/inpatient treatment program offers a medically-monitored, evidence-based therapeutic process with psychiatric services.
-Your customized treatment plan will include a primary focus on detoxification, counseling, group therapy, a 12-step program, life skills development, addiction education, wellness activities, and mental health treatment as needed.
+If you need an intensive, structured setting with 24-hour care, our residential/inpatient treatment program offers a medically monitored, evidence-based therapeutic process with psychiatric services.
+Your customized treatment plan will include a primary focus on detoxification, counseling, group therapy, a 12-step program, life skills development, addiction education, wellness activities, and we coordinate care for co-occurring mental health issues.

-Partial hospitalization provides a structured program of outpatient services as an alternative to inpatient care.
+Partial hospitalization/care provides a structured program of outpatient services as an alternative to inpatient care.
 It’s more intense than care you get in a doctor’s or therapist’s office.
-Our short-term, medically-supervised outpatient treatment service is a Monday–Friday program.
 If you’re transitioning from inpatient to outpatient care, need more structure than outpatient care provides, or have co-occurring mental health issues, this program can be invaluable.

-Intensive Outpatient Program (IOP) is a type of treatment service and supports programs used primarily to treat eating disorders, depression, self-harm and chemical dependency that does not rely on detoxification.
-It is recommended in circumstances by a clinical and medical assessment and may be provided for those who do not need medically-supervised detox.
+Intensive Outpatient Program (IOP) is a type of treatment service that does not rely on detoxification.
+It supports programs used primarily to treat eating disorders, depression, self-harm, and chemical dependency.
+It is recommended in circumstances by a clinical and medical assessment and may be provided for those who do not need a medically supervised detox.
 This program will also enable people in recovery to continue their therapies following a successful detox.
 This is done by adhering to an intensive schedule on a part-time basis to accommodate work and family life.

 Our general outpatient programs are the least structured forms of treatment we offer.
 They’re a way for patients to receive the support, education, and premier clinical care associated with Pinnacle Treatment Centers while at the same time integrating back to life, work, school, and relationships.

-GOP differs from its cousins PHP and IOP in the scope of its clinical hours.
-While PHP and IOP consist of many hours of individual counseling and recovery groups each week, general outpatient is less than five cumulative weekly hours.
+GOP differs from its cousins PHP/PCP and IOP in the scope of its clinical hours.
+While PHP/PCP and IOP consist of many hours of individual counseling and recovery groups each week, general outpatient is less than nine cumulative weekly hours.
 This hands-off approach allows our patients the freedom to take their sobriety to the next level.
 It’s an opportunity for them to apply, practice, and grow comfortable with the therapeutic and recovery techniques they’ve learned during higher levels of care.

 We provide transitional living houses, more commonly called sober homes and sober living homes.
-These are facilities for people recovering from addition issues and serve as an interim for a safe environment between main stream society.
+These are facilities for people recovering from addiction issues and serve as an interim safe environment from main stream society.
 Providing this type of living environment can support sobriety and help people adjust to life without addiction.

-Medication-Assisted Treatment (MAT), including opioid treatment programs (OTPs), combines medications, counseling and behavioral therapies, to provide a whole-patient approach to treat substance use disorders.
+Medication-Assisted Treatment (MAT), including opioid treatment programs (OTPs), combines medications, counseling, and behavioral therapies to provide a whole-patient approach to treating substance use disorders.

-Endeavor House, Recovery Works and most of our outpatient facilities offer monthly injections of long-acting Vivitrol (Naltrexone) after detox.
-Scientifically proven to reduce opioid cravings and prevent relapse to heavy drinking for alcoholics, it is covered by many prescription plans
+Our outpatient facilities offer monthly injections of long-acting Vivitrol (Naltrexone) after detox.
+Scientifically proven to reduce opioid cravings and prevent relapse to heavy drinking for alcoholics, it is covered by many prescription plans.

-Drug and alcohol addiction have reached epidemic levels throughout America.
+Drug and alcohol addiction has reached epidemic levels throughout America.
 Between 2007 and 2013, heroin addiction tripled.
-In 2014, more than 21.5 million people had substance use disorders (SUDs).
-Alcohol (17 million people) and illicit drugs (7.1 million people).
+In 2014, more than 21.5 million people had substance use disorders (SUDs) with alcohol (17 million people) and illicit drugs (7.1 million people).
 An estimated 2.6 million had both.